 Yes, you can legally enforce a non-compete agreement in Utah.
 Companies will use a non-compete agreement to protect their confidential information and business interests.
-Under the terms of a non-compete agreement, employees might not be able to work for competitors within a specific geographic area for a certain number of years as per § 34-51-201.
+Under the terms of a non-compete agreement, employees might be unable to work for competitors within a specific geographic area for a certain number of years as per § 34-51-201.

 Reasonable Use and Exemptions

 Utah non-compete agreements need to be used reasonably to be enforceable.
 For example, they should be drawn carefully so as not to place an unduly harsh restriction on the ability of the employee to find employment.
-The agreement has to be legitimately used to protect the interests of the employer, and it cannot be overly harsh in terms of scope or duration.
+The agreement must be legitimately used to protect the employer’s interests, and it cannot be overly harsh regarding scope or duration.

 In addition, broadcasters cannot be subjected to non-compete agreements in Utah.

-In Utah, there are no specific geographic limitations that have to be met for a non-compete agreement to be put in place; however, these geographic limitations have to be justified.
-If the non-compete agreement is challenged in court, the employee has to clearly specify why these geographic limitations are related to the interests of the company.
+If the non-compete agreement is challenged in court, the employee has to specify why these geographic limitations are related to the company’s interests.
 If they cannot do so, the agreement could be thrown out.

 If you are working on a non-compete agreement in Utah, take a look at this Utah non-compete agreement template, which is available in Word and PDF: